headscarf/headscarf/README.md

-- 👋 Hi, I’m @headscarf, in_real_life_name = 'Netanel I.'
+- 👋 Hi, I’m @headscarf, in_real_life_name = 'Netanel Iliesh'
+- 🇮🇱 Israeli born and raised programmer
-- 👀 I’m interested in lua,py, cpp, and anything to do with programming
+- 👀 I’m interested in anything to do with programming
 - 😄 Pronouns: he/him

 <!---